 Here is a brief overview of XOF coins and banknotes in West African countries today, as issued by the Central Bank of West African states:

 - Since 1948, 1- and 2-franc coins have been available.

 - Since 1956, there have also been 5-, 10-, and 25-franc coins.

 - Starting in 1967, the 100-franc coin became available.

 - In 2003, both 200- and 500-franc coins began circulating.

 - The BCEAO originally issued banknotes in denominations of 5, 10, 25, 50, 100, and 1,000 francs.

 - In 1946, a 500-franc note also joined the mix.

 - Since the issuance of the 200- and 500-franc coins noted above in 2003, however, fewer of the smaller denomination notes are in use.
-The 50-franc note was last issued in 1959, for example, and 100-franc notes have not been issued since 1965.
+The 50-franc note was last issued by the BCEAO in 1959, for example, and 100-franc notes have not been issued since 1965.

 - A 10,000-franc note has been available since 1977.